DaemonIB/GPT-HTN-Planner/README.md

 - Text Parsing - Parses and extracts information from the natural language responses produced by the LLM
 - Task Translation - Attempts to translate a low level task into a command or piece of code that can be executed.
 - Frontend - A simple react frontend to display a hierarchy representing the plan
+- Prompt Evolver - An application designed to automatically generate prompts using evolutionary algorithms
+  - Selection is performed using `roulette wheel selection`
+  - Mutation is performed by the LLM
+  - Recombination is performed by the LLM using the results of selection
+  - Fitness is determined by the LLM and is normalized using a z-score so that results can be compared using standard deviations
+  - Environment topology is a 2D toroidal grid that adjusts to local or global optimization dynamically
 - Logs - A large variety of logs are generated in the "logs" folder and function traces can be found in "function_trace.log"
   - function_trace.log - Tracks all the function calls annotated with "@trace_function_calls"
   - The logs in the "logs" folder each track a particular sub-system using the "log_response" function